This post was last updated on September 10th, 2020 at 06:16 pm

 My first love is mobile phone tweaks and computer tweaks.
 I only became a Satellite TV enthusiast much later.
 Today, I will give you a very simple and useful tip which will be useful for all Android users.
 This trick is about how to backup already installed android app/apk file offline.
 Yes, you heard me, I mean you don’t need to connect your phone to any pc to do this.
 I will be using two applications for this tutorial and they are File Expert-file manager and ES File Explorer.

 - All-time big and small Offline soccer/football games for Android and iOS

 - Easiest Method To Determine where to place Ur HD Games Data On Android Phones

-Why you ma Consider Ever Backing up My Already Installed Andriod App(s) Offline
+Why Would You Consider Ever Backing up Your Already Installed Android App(s)

 I will only mention four major reasons for you to think of backing up your existing working apk version.